Linking engagement and performance: The social network analysis perspective: Theoretical framework

 \subsection{The relationship between engagement and performance}

 Based on a synthesis of the literature, our framework leads us to hypothesize a direct positive relationship between student engagement and academic performance.
-Starting from the collaborative MI curriculum, our logic is as follows: we measure students' social engagement with each other, and since their learning happens through social engagement, there is a case to be made that more frequent and more effective engagement corresponds with better learning, which we expect leads to better academic performance (and ultimately persistence).
-Tinto identifies performance as a critical intermediate link in a two-stage relationship between engagement and learning on one side, and learning and persistence on the other \cite{Tinto97-CAC}.
-Nora explicitly includes academic performance, in particular student GPA, as well as cognitive gains (both perceived and actual) as elements in his engagement model.
-Thus we have sufficient theoretical grounding to expect that engagement contributes to academic performance.
-However, we are also aware that the relationship may point the other way.
-For example, a student who performs well on an exam may then become a sought-after study partner as other students seek them out, or receive a confidence boost that leads them to speak more freely in class discussions; on the other hand, performing poorly on an exam may discourage a student from participating as much in the future.
-These are but a few examples of how past performance may influence future engagement, but the point is clear.
-We propose that both directions of this influential pathway are possible, i.e., that student engagement and academic performance exhibit a reciprocal, iterative relationship: past performance influences engagement, which in turn influences future performance (The authors recognize that alternate paths of influence from past performance to future performance are also possible.).
-There is evidence for such a reciprocal relationship \cite{Hommes12-SNA}.
+Since learning in a MI classroom happens through social interactions, there is a case to be made that more frequent and more effective engagement corresponds to better learning.
+Consequently, a better learning experience should lead to better academic performance (and, ultimately, persistence).
+Tinto identified performance as a critical intermediate link in a two-stage relationship between engagement and learning on one side, and learning and persistence on the other~\cite{Tinto97-CAC}.
+Thus, we have sufficient theoretical grounding to expect that engagement contributes to academic performance.

+However, we are aware that the relationship may point the other way~\cite{MayerPuller08-old}.
+For example, a student who performs well on an exam may receive a confidence boost that leads them to speak more freely in class discussions, or be sought out by other students as a study partner.
+Performing poorly on an exam, on the other hand, may discourage a student from participating actively in the future.
+These are but a few examples of how past performance may influence future engagement; the literature reinforces this idea.
+Nora's model explicitly includes GPA and cognitive gains (both perceived and actual) as factors contributing to student engagement~\cite{Nora03-AHH}.

+We propose that both directions of this influential pathway are possible.
+We claim that student engagement and academic performance exhibit a relationship that is reciprocal and iterative, i.e., that past performance influences engagement which in turn influences future performance~\cite{Hommes12-SNA, Williams15-UCN}.
+Therefore, we hypothesize that student engagement in the MI classroom will predict future academic performance even when controlling for prior qualifications.